xHayden/MidiToEarsketch/README.md

-Call run('ctrl + a on website below') http://flashmusicgames.com/midi/mid2txt.php
+Call run(`ctrl + a on website next to this`) http://flashmusicgames.com/midi/mid2txt.php

-Giant console string is the beat
+The output of the giant console string is what var beat equals